39 Jian3 蹇

 The 5th line

-Text: (The subject is in a state of) grave Jian (difficulty), (but) friends will be coming.
+The subject is in a state of grave Jian (difficulty), but friends will be coming.

 Line 5, the king, sits in the middle of the upper trigram Kan, peril.
 In the times of difficulty (in proceeding), the king is trapped in peril, which is a grave Jian.
 Fortunately there is line 2 in correlation with it, and line 4 sustaining it, which is regarded as the support available from friends who are moving along the timeline toward position 5.
 This is like Duke Ji Chang who was put in jail, after which his sons and courtiers came to rescue him.

-Commentary on the image: (The subject is in a state of) grave Jian (difficulty) (but) friends will be coming, (which is the result of one) maintaining moral integrity by virtue of (the principle of) moderation.
+Commentary on the image: Line 5 is in a state of grave Jian (difficulty) but friends will be coming, which is the result of its maintaining moral integrity by virtue of the principle of moderation.

 Line 5 is the masculine axle centre staying at its right position; although it is in peril and unable to escape, it possesses righteousness and performs moderately, i.e. it is neither haughty nor humble, neither resistant nor yielding, like Duke Ji Chang imprisoned at You Li who acted in accordance with what he should do; by virtue of the principle of moderation, he maintained his moral integrity.

 Enlightenment through nine five: A just cause gains great support.
 Virtue won’t be left to stand alone; one who practices this will definitely have neighbours.
 If one is in a troublesome and dangerous plight but behaves moderately in accordance with moral integrity; assistance will come.
 After this line is activated and changes to feminine, trigram Kan disappears, and the hexagram becomes Qian1 (15), humility.
 Here it is not arrogant but dignified; it keeps a low profile but does not tolerate offense.

 The 6th line